Version info: Code for this page was tested in SAS 9.3

 The log likelihoods for the full model and null mode are -1031.6084 and -1127.0229, respectively.
 The chi-squared value is 2*( -1031.6084 - -1127.0229) = 190.829.
 Since we have three predictor variables in the full model, the degrees of freedom for the chi-squared test is 3.
 This yields a p-value <.0001.
 Thus, our overall model is statistically significant.

 We may want to compare the current zero-inflated poisson model with the plain poisson model, which can be done with the Vuong test.
 Currently, the Vuong test is not a standard part of proc genmod, but a macro program that performs the Vuong test is available from SAS here.
 Usage of the macro program requires the %include statement, in which we list the location of the macro.
 This macro program takes quite a few arguments, as shown below.
 We rerun the models to get produce these required input arguments.
-With the zero-inflated poisson model, there are total of 3 regression parameters and with the plain poisson regression model a total of two regression parameters.
+With the zero-inflated poisson model, there are total of five regression parameters which includes the intercept, the regression coefficients for child and camper for the poisson portion of the model as well as the intercept and regression coefficient for persons.
+The plain poisson regression model has a total of three regression parameters.
 The scale parameter is the dispersion parameter from each corresponding model, and for our poisson model is fixed at 1.

 %inc "C:\Users\ALIN\Documents\My SAS Files\vuong.sas"; proc genmod data = fish order=data; class camper; model count = child camper /dist=zip; zeromodel persons; output out=outzip pred=predzip pzero=p0; store m1; run; proc genmod data = outzip order=data; class camper; model count = child camper /dist=poi; output out=out pred=predpoi; run; %vuong(data=out, response=count, model1=zip, p1=predzip, dist1=zip, scale1=1.00, pzero1=p0, model2=poi, p2=predpoi, dist2=poi, scale2=1.00, nparm1=3, nparm2=2) The Vuong Macro Model Information Data Set out Response count Number of Observations Used 250 Model 1 zip Distribution ZIP Predicted Variable predzip Number of Parameters 3 Scale 1.00 Zero-inflation Probability p0 Log Likelihood -1031.6084 Model 2 poi Distribution POI Predicted Variable predpoi Number of Parameters 2 Scale 1.00 Log Likelihood -1358.5929 Vuong Test H0: models are equally close to the true model Ha: one of the models is closer to the true model Preferred Vuong Statistic Z Pr>|Z| Model Unadjusted 3.5814 0.0003 zip Akaike Adjusted 3.5705 0.0004 zip Schwarz Adjusted 3.5512 0.0004 zip Clarke Sign Test H0: models are equally close to the true model Ha: one of the models is closer to the true model Preferred Clarke Statistic M Pr>=|M| Model Unadjusted 13.0000 0.1137 zip Akaike Adjusted 2.0000 0.8496 zip Schwarz Adjusted 2.0000 0.8496 zip